Oi Gente!!

 Portuguese Green Soup, or as we call it in Portuguese, Caldo Verde, is a smoky and hearty soup traditionally made with smoked sausage, potatoes and collard greens.

-Caldo Verde, although extremely popular in Brazil is actually a traditional Portuguese soup, from northern Portugal.
-In Brazil, as well as in Portugal, this dish is a must-have item on any menu during our Festas de São João, which highlight the celebration of the birth the Saint John the Baptist.
-This custom was introduced to us by the Portuguese during colonial times, and for Catholic Brazilians, this is an opportunity to give thanks to St. John and other saints, as well as celebrate rural life through food, clothing and music.
+This custom was introduced to us by the Portuguese during colonial times.
+For Catholic Brazilians, this is an opportunity to give thanks to St. John and other saints, as well as celebrate rural life through food, clothing and music.

 I truly miss going to Festas de São João… the neighborhood getting together, the costumes, the music and dancing, and of course, all the amazing food.
-And eating my mom’s caldo verde recipe is one way to fell better about it.
+And eating my mom’s caldo verde recipe is one way to feel better about it.

-Caldo verde is a tribute to my childhood, and that of every other Brazilian I know, and every spoonful is a gift, packed with delicious flavors, and the fondest memories.
+Caldo Verde is a tribute to my childhood and that of every other Brazilian I know, and every spoonful is a gift, packed with delicious flavors, and the fondest memories.

 I hope you love it as much as I do!